ciaranmcnulty/pihole-cloudflared/README.md

 ## Usage

-Copy `.env.dist` to `.env` and populate with an admin password for pihole and a hostname for it
+Copy `.env.dist` to `.env` and populate with an admin password for pihole and a hostname for it - this needs to be an existing hostname that points to the device

 To start: `docker-compose up -d`